Cissy Wang

-Cecilia Wang Shi Shi (汪詩詩 (Wāng Shīshī); born 21 April 1981), also known as Cissy Wang, is a Hong Kong model who was crowned Miss Chinese Toronto Pageant in 2000.
-She is the wife of Donnie Yen.
+Cecilia Wang Shi Shi (汪詩詩 (Wāng Shīshī); born 21 April 1981), also known as Cissy Wang, is a Hong Kong model who was crowned Miss Chinese Toronto in 2000.
+She is married to Donnie Yen.

 Early life

 Wang was born in Hong Kong on 21 April 1981.
 Her parents were in the jewelry business.
 She has a younger sister named Irene Wang Yuen Yuen (汪圓圓).
 They spent their childhood in Lima, Peru before moving to Canada.
-Wang speaks Cantonese, Mandarin Chinese, English, Spanish and French.
+Wang speaks Cantonese, Mandarin Chinese, English, Spanish, and French.

 Career

 Wang was a contestant in the Fairchild TV Miss Chinese Toronto Pageant at Toronto in 2000 and won first place.
-She was also awarded Miss Photogenic, Most Talented Award and Best Posture Award.

-She is the co-founder of Super Bullet Pictures and has been Manager to husband Donnie Yen.
+She was also awarded the Miss Photogenic, Most Talented Award, and Best Posture Award.
+She is the co-founder of Super Bullet Pictures and has been the manager of her husband Donnie Yen.

 Personal life

 On 30 August 2003, Wang married Donnie Yen.
 They have two children: a daughter named Jasmine Yen (甄濟如), and a son named James Yen (甄濟嘉).